 What is EMDR Therapy, and How Does it Work?

-By Cara McLeod MA, LPC, EMDR-Trained Clinician
+By Cara McLeod MA, LPC, EMDR-Trained Clinician at Enterhealth

 As traumatic memories are not processed normally, EMDR therapy allows the patient to access and reprocess these events to change the way the memory affects them both emotionally and physiologically.
 EMDR seems to do this by using eye movements to directly affect the way the brain processes information and commits it to memory.
 This allows the patient to become desensitized to the negative emotions associated with a traumatic event and reprocess those memories into something more positive.